-a. helicopters which may make their turns in any sequence, and;
+- a. helicopters which may make their turns in any sequence, and; - b.

-b.
 Harriers which may make turns in any sequence if moving at cruising speed or less.

 Aircraft may make emergency turns (to evade missiles or other aircraft).
 They may add one turn.
-Roll 1d6 - score 1 and the pilot loses control of the aircraft and it spins, dropping two levels (2000') per move.
-Roll 1d6 - score 4, 5 or 6 to recover after the first move of spinning.
+Roll 1d6 - score 1 and the pilot loses control of the aircraft and it spins, dropping two levels (2000') immediately, then 2 levels per move thereafter.
+Roll 1d6 - score 4, 5 or 6 to recover after the first move of spinning, 6 or more after the second move of spinning.

 Spins may be entered voluntarily.